An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Optimized GPU Scheme for solving IHPs

 where $(x^{v}_0,x^{v}_1,x^{v}_2)$ and $(x^{e,v_i}_0,x^{e,v_i}_1,x^{e,v_i}_2)$ are the coordinates of $\mathbf{v}$ and the $v_i$-th vertex of the element $e$, respectively, and $d$ is the length of element on the second level.
 The weight $w^{v_k}_{e,v_j}$ is defined in the same way.

-In the GPU implementation, we assign a thread to an element in the first level.
-Each thread loops through all pairs of $(\mathbf{v},\mathbf{v}_k)$, where $\mathbf{v}$ and $\mathbf{v}_k$ are the vertices of the second level's element that covers the assigned element.
-In each loop, we evaluate the vector sum in~\eqref{eq:st-level-2} for the assigned element and accumulate the sum in the local memory.
-Then, we scatter the sum for each pair of $(\mathbf{v},\mathbf{v}_k)$ to the numerical stencils in the global memory via an atomic addition.
-If the resolution of the second level grid is high, e.g., the number of elements exceeds $128^3$, the memory cost is reduced by the non-dyadic coarsening strategy~\citep{wu2015system} that directly transfers the numerical stencil from the first level to the third level.
+\tb{ In the GPU implementation, we assign one thread to each vertex in the second level.
+Each thread iterates through its $27$ neighboring vertices and accumulates the summands in~\eqref{eq:st-level-2}.
+More specifically, in each loop, the thread accesses the density value in~\eqref{eq:st-level-2} from global memory, computes its power, and then multiplies it by the weights and the $3\times3$ block $\mathbf{K}^0_{[v_i,v_j]}$.
+The resulting product is then summed into a $3\times3$ matrix in local memory, which is written back to global memory at the end of each loop.
+It is worth noting that, due to the presence of many zero weights in~\eqref{eq:st-level-2}, we only perform computations on the first-level elements that are covered by both the incident elements of the assigned vertex and the current looping neighboring vertices in the second level.
+This excludes many summands with zero weight. } If the resolution of the second level grid is high, e.g., the number of elements exceeds $128^3$, the memory cost is reduced by the non-dyadic coarsening strategy~\citep{wu2015system} that directly transfers the numerical stencil from the first level to the third level.

 The numerical stencil on the higher-level grid (e.g., third level, fourth level, etc) is assembled in the same way.
 Specifically, we use the numerical stencil on the fine grid to assemble the numerical stencil on the coarse grid, e.g., second level for third level.
 First, our GPU implementation assigns a thread for each vertex on the coarse grid.
 The thread loops 9 times to compute the 9 entries for all $3\times3$ matrices of the numerical stencil.
 In each loop, the thread loads one of the 9 entries from the numerical stencil of its adjacent vertices on the fine grid and computes the weighted sum.
 Then, the thread writes the sum back to the global memory.